Los Angeles to New York · the red-eye

 On the LA to New York red-eye, the gate has to be the place you’re most ready to sleep.
 That means no nap during the LA day.
 None.
 Wake at 5am California time.
 Push through the day.
 Board sleep-debted.
 Then drop the moment the safety video ends.

-Plan your LA to New York red-eye
+Map out your Los Angeles to New York flight.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions